-An air conditioner (AC) in a room or a car works by collecting hot air from a given space, processing it to release cool air into the same space where the hot air had originally been collected.
-This processing is primarily done using five components:
+An air conditioner in a room or a car works by absorbing hot air from a particular room, processing it into itself with the help of a refrigerant and a series of coils, and then releasing cool air into the same room where the hot air was originally collected.

 - Expansion valve

 Imagine being outside in the sweltering heat of a particularly hot summer day, doing godforsaken errands that can no longer be postponed.
 The heat is so unbearable that it feels like the hottest day on earth since the dawn of civilization.
 But one thing keeps you on your toes: the knowledge that you will be in your air-conditioned house in an hour.

 The time has finally come: you open the door and enter your house.
 A gust of cooled air envelops every cell of your body and you immediately feel better.